Stargate Finance Price Hits $0.29 on Exchanges (STG)

 - AXIA Coin (AXC) traded down 0.1% against the dollar and now trades at $13.43 or 0.00048094 BTC.

-Stargate Finance launched on March 16th, 2022.
+Stargate Finance’s launch date was March 16th, 2022.
 Stargate Finance’s total supply is 1,000,000,000 tokens and its circulating supply is 133,061,395 tokens.
 The official website for Stargate Finance is stargate.finance.
 Stargate Finance’s official Twitter account is @stargatefinance and its Facebook page is accessible here.

-It is usually not possible to purchase alternative cryptocurrencies such as Stargate Finance directly using US dollars.
-Investors seeking to trade Stargate Finance should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Coinbase or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Stargate Finance using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Stargate Finance directly using U.S. dollars.
+Investors seeking to acquire Stargate Finance should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Stargate Finance using one of the aforementioned exchanges.

 Receive News & Updates for Stargate Finance Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Stargate Finance and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.